HenrikBengtsson/ucsf-vpn/README.md

  ucsf-vpn stop

 User credentials:
-The default values for --user and --pwd can be specified in your ~/.netrc file (or according to environment variable NETRC).
+If --user and/or --pwd are not specified, then the user will be prompted to enter them.
+Furthermore, the default values for --user and --pwd can be specified in your ~/.netrc file (or according to environment variable NETRC).
 For example:

   machine remote.ucsf.edu
       login alice